 Here's the lineup for this week's episode of The Late Late Show

-Check out The Late Late Show on RTÉ One this Friday, 9 April at 9.35pm.
+You can watch The Late Late Show on RTÉ One on Friday, 7 May at 9.35pm.